AndreaBus99/andreabus99.github.io/_posts/2023-05-05-infinity-mirror.md

 Overall the process was not very rewarding until I finally added the mirrors and could see the final product.
 I had a lot of fun creating and documenting this project!
 <br>
 <br>
 For the documentation, I chose to add the song "What is Love" by Haddaway because it is a song that always makes me want to dance and looks great with the patterns.
-I also decreased the resolution so it looks like an older video.
 <br>
 <br>
 Click on video: